Q: At what age will you accept my new puppy to play at your daycare?

 Q: How does the tour/ introduction process work?

 **ABSOLUTELY NO AGGRESSIVE DOGS ALLOWED.
-PERIOD.**
+PERIOD.
+NO EXCEPTIONS. **

 Q: What is the latest time I can bring my dog in to play?